vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 ```

 We achieve **97.4%** test accuracy with this simple CNN!
 With a better CNN architecture, we could improve that even more - in this [official Keras MNIST CNN example](https://keras.io/examples/mnist_cnn/), they achieve **99.25%** test accuracy after 12 epochs.
 That's a _really_ good accuracy.

+> Unfamiliar with Keras?
+Read my tutorial [Building your first Neural Network with Keras](/blog/keras-neural-network-tutorial/).

 **All code from this post is available on [Github](https://github.com/vzhou842/cnn-from-scratch).**